How to Remove Yourself from FamilyTreeNow (2026 Guide)

 Is FamilyTreeNow really free?

 Yes.
-Unlike most data brokers that charge for full reports, FamilyTreeNow provides all of its data for free.
-There is no paywall, no subscription, and no account required.
-Anyone can search by name and immediately see full names, addresses, phone numbers, birth dates, and extensive family tree information.
-This is what makes FamilyTreeNow especially concerning — the barrier to accessing your personal information is zero.
+Most brokers gate full reports behind a paywall.
+FamilyTreeNow does not.
+No subscription, no account, no payment.
+Anyone can search by name and immediately see full names, addresses, phone numbers, birth dates, and entire family trees.
+The barrier to accessing your personal information is zero, which is what makes the site especially dangerous.

 How long does FamilyTreeNow removal take?

-FamilyTreeNow does not publish a specific removal timeline.
-In practice, removals can take anywhere from a few days to several weeks.
-The site has been known for slower processing times compared to commercial data brokers.
-If your profile is still visible after 30 days, re-submit the opt-out request.
-Some users have reported needing to submit multiple requests before their profile was removed.
+FamilyTreeNow does not publish a removal timeline.
+Removals run anywhere from a few days to several weeks.
+The site is slower than commercial brokers.
+If your profile is still visible after 30 days, re-submit.
+Some people need multiple attempts before removal lands.

 Does FamilyTreeNow removal also remove my relatives' information?